ey92/notes/books.md

 - Greenpeace has an annual retailer scorecard "Carting Away the Oceans" that ranks sustainable seafood for wild and farmed products
 - wild vs farmed seafood: wild >> farmed in sustainability _and_ nutrition
-    - farmed almon + tuna is WORSE - fed corn and land animal leftovers, destroys local habitat
+    - farmed salmon + tuna is WORSE - fed corn and land animal leftovers, destroys local habitat
     - farmed bivalves are OK - mussels, clams, scallops, oysters
     - farmed seafood on water farms using recirculated water over land is OK
         - arctic char, catfish, tilapia, trout, cobia